LogicalGeekBoy/logical-crafting/README.md

 ## Perimeter Clearing

+DO NOT use this in your survival world unless you know what you are doing.
+It's intended purpose is to clear perimeters in creative mode only when designing farms within "real world" conditions.
+This functions removes all entities such as mobs and items.
+This is because the clearing operation creates items when some blocks are replaced.
+Caves can also have mobs and minecarts inside them which when designing farms are best removed.

+This is not intended for use in a survival world.
+Use at your own risk!

 This datapack contains a function that is useful in creative for creating a perimeter when designing mob farms.
 To use, find a 21x21 chunk area to wish to clear.
 Go to the centre chunk and stand in the most northwesterly block.
 Then run the following command: